shreyas111/Multimedia_CS523_Project_2/README.md

 ## Creating A Tensor Flow Environment to Run the Projects:
 Steps:
 We have run the projects on python 3.5 so we recommend to run on python 3.5 enviornment.

+## Running the Projects:
+### Translate:
+#### Steps:
+1. Download the Project.
+2. For training, run the command: python Translate.py in the command prompt in a python environment which has tensor flow installed.
+3. For chatting with the trained model, run the command python Translate.py --decode in a python environment which has tensor flow installed.